freeeebie/GMM/README.md

 # GMM
-GMM python source for Voice recognition
+Sound classifier using MFCC and GMM
 It is included below
 - MFCC
   use some files from Scikits.Virtualbox package.
 (It is not working at python 3.x)